-HCM CITY — Vietnamese-French violinist Stéphane Trần Ngọc will perform in a concert featuring pieces by Shostakovich and Elgar at the HCM City Opera House on May 9.
+HCM CITY — Vietnamese-French violinist Stephane Trần Ngọc will be the featured soloist in the “A Night of Italian Spirit” concert at the HCM City Opera House on July 9.

-Paris-born Ngọc graduated from the Paris National Superior Conservatory of Music when he was 15.
+The Paris-born violist Ngọc graduated in violin and chamber music at the Paris National Superior Conservatory of Music when he was 15 years old.

-He received a master’s degree from Brooklyn College’s Conservatory of Music and a doctorate at the Juilliard School in the US.
+He later received a master’s degree at Brooklyn College’s Conservatory of Music and a doctorate in musical arts from The Juilliard School in the US.

 He has won top prizes at several international competitions, such as the Lipizer Competition and the Long-Thibaud 1990 International Competition.

-Ngọc has performed as a soloist in over 30 countries, with the Radio-France Philharmonic, the Monte-Carlo Philharmonic, the Danish Chamber Players and the Shinsei Symphony Orchestra, among others.
+Ngọc has performed as a soloist in over 30 countries with orchestras, including the Radio-France Philharmonic, the Monte-Carlo Philharmonic, and the Shinsei Symphony Orchestra.

-He has worked as a violin teacher at the National Conservatory of Music and Dance in Lyon, France, and the Lawrence University Conservatory of Music in the US.
+He worked as a violin teacher at the National Conservatory of Music and Dance in Lyon and the Lawrence University Conservatory of Music in the US before being appointed as head of strings at the London College of Music.

-The concert will begin at 8pm at 7 Lam Sơn Square in District 1.
+The concert will begin at 8pm at the Opera House at 7 Lam Sơn Square in District 1.
 Tickets are available at the venue’s box office. — VNS